bloombergindustry/fishtank-vue/.github/ACCESSIBILITY.md

 # Getting started with accessibility
 ## Consider the user’s flow through the component as you build it
 It’s important to understand the UI engineering challenge of building an interface, by starting from a place of empathy with your wide range of users.
 The first step is to take accessibility into account from the planning stage before you write a single line of code.
-Choice of UI elements and ARIA planning can save you time refactoring code later.
+Choice of semantic HTML elements and ARIA tag planning can save you time refactoring code later.

 If you are refactoring existing or work in progress work, try navigating and interacting without the mouse, or with your computer OS Voice Narration feature (Voiceover on Mac, for example).
 It will help you identify gaps in interactions.

-## Keyboard focus and navigation
+## Understand keyboard focus and navigation

 *Whenever possible, use Vue’s built in bindings to native html elements over custom elements; You’ll get native browser accessibility and state management features out of the box.*

 Keyboard navigation means using the tab and arrow keys to move through focus-able elements on the page.
-Users can only, by default, navigate to links, buttons and form controls with the keyboard.
+Users can, by default, navigate to links, buttons and form controls with the keyboard.
 As they navigate, they see a visual representation on the current item focused, usable with a browser default outline indication.

 Typically, in the design phase, we opt for branded UI elements.
 We developers will choose to style a div or span to accomplish this.
-To support accessibility, you then have to apply conventions like ARIA and tabindex to give this anonymous DOM element semantic structure and the ability for it to be focused during keyboard navigation:
+To support accessibility, you then have to apply conventions like ARIA and tabindex to make elements focusable, and give anonymous DOM element semantic structure and the ability for it to be focused during keyboard navigation:

 ```html
 <!--An example of a div styled as a save button-->